Biofloc Technology

-Biofloc technology (BFT) is a system of aquaculture that uses "microbial biotechnology to increase the efficacy and utilization of fish feeds, where toxic materials such as nitrogen components are treated and converted to a useful product, like a protein for using as supplementary feeds to the fish and crustaceans."
+Biofloc technology (BFT) is a system of aquaculture that uses "microbial biotechnology to increase the efficacy and utilization of fish feeds, where toxic materials such as nitrogen components are treated and converted to a useful product, like a protein for use as supplementary feeds to the fish and crustaceans."

 In high nitrogen environments, the beneficial heterotrophic bacteria are typically limited by carbon levels.
 Therefore, adding a readily available source of carbon allows the bacteria to simultaneously take up a greater portion of nitrogen (contributing to better water quality) as well as generate biomass that then serves as food for the cultured animals.

-The species of fish and crustaceans must be carefully chosen in order for the BFT system to realize its full potential.
+The species of fish and crustaceans must be carefully chosen for the BFT system to realize its full potential.

 History

 The first BFT was developed in the 1970s at Ifremer-COP (French Research Institute for Exploitation of the Sea, Oceanic Center of Pacific) with Penaeus monodon, Fenneropenaeus merguiensis, Litopenaeus vannamei, and L. stylirostris.
 Israel and USA (Waddell Mariculture Center) also started Research and Development with Tilapia and L. vannamei in the late 1980s and 1990s.

-Commercial application started in 1988 at a farm in Tahiti (French Polynesia) using 1000m^{2} concrete tanks with limited water exchange achieving a record of 20–25 tons/ha/year in 2 crops.
+Commercial application started in 1988 at a farm in Tahiti (French Polynesia) using 1000m^{2} concrete tanks with limited water exchange, achieving a record of 20–25 tons/ha/year in 2 crops.
 A farm located in Belize, Central America also produced around 11-26 tons/ha/cycle using 1.6 ha poly-lined ponds.
 Another farm located in Maryland, USA also produced 45-ton shrimp per year using ~570 m^{3} indoor greenhouse BFT race-ways.
 BFT has been successfully practiced in large-scale shrimp and finfish farms in Asia, Latin, and Central America, the USA, South Korea, Brazil, Italy, China, India, and others.
-However, research on BFT by Universities and Research Centers are refining BFT for farm application in grow-out culture, feeding technology, reproduction, microbiology, biotechnology, and economics.
+However, research on BFT by Universities and research centers is refining BFT for farm application in grow-out culture, feeding technology, reproduction, microbiology, biotechnology, and economics.